 While collecting unemployment, keep in mind that your benefits are subject to federal income taxes and you need to report them on your federal tax return.
 If you want, you can choose to have the tax withheld by your State Unemployment Insurance agency.

-Her best tip?
+Sanborn’s best tip for the newly unemployed?
 Look for a part-time job.
-“Any week that you make enough so you don’t need unemployment is an extra week tacked on to the unemployment period you can collect,” Sanborn says.
+“Any week that you make enough so you don’t need unemployment is an extra week tacked on to the unemployment period you can collect,” she says.

+Unemployment rules for dealing with part-time work vary regionally.
 Some states will prorate your unemployment by a percentage (or deduct a certain amount from your unemployment check for every dollar you earn over a set limit), and others will let you earn a certain amount from part-time work as a supplement to your unemployment before they reduce your benefits.
-If there are weeks when you make too much to collect benefits, you’ve just earned yourself a safety net of an extra week!
+If there are weeks when you make too much to collect benefits, you’ve just earned yourself a safety net of an extra week.